JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "info-header">Optional dependencies</header><p>
 ```

-We can notice, that in all previous examples, we use the same settings for the `plot` function.
+We can notice that we use the same settings for the `plot` function in all previous examples.
 So it makes sense to write an auxiliary function that sets desired attributes for the `plot` function.
 However, such a function will depend on the `Plots` package.
-It means, that if we add the `Plots` package to the `ImageInspector` package it will significantly slow down the load time.
-It can be annoying if we want to use some functionality that does not depends on the `Plots` package and still we have to load that package.
-Luckily, there is the `Required` that allows loading of the code automatically when another package is loaded, so that explicit dependencies (and long load times) can be avoided.
+It means that if we add the `Plots` package to the `ImageInspector` package, it will significantly slow down the load time.
+It can be annoying if we want to use some functionality that does not depends on the `Plots` package, and still, we have to load that package.
+Luckily, the `Required` package automatically allows the code's loading when another package is loaded, so explicit dependencies (and long load times) can be avoided.
 In our case, we can add `Requires` to the `ImageInspector` and write a new file `/src/imageplot.jl` with the following content.

 ```julia
 using .Plots